 We're offering small grants of between £50 - £150.
 The money could support your first intergenerational community Get Together or if you’ve already held one, this grant could support another food gathering ensuring sustainability and ‘Getting Together’ becoming something your community just does!
 Alternately, you might fancy hosting a larger event with the help of this funding.
 The grant is simply about enabling people of different generations in your community to Get Together through good food.

 Who can apply?

-The grant is open to not-for-profit settings including, but not limited to; nurseries, schools, care homes, community health and social care settings, community groups, housing associations, charities and local groups.
+The grant is open to nurseries, care homes and not-for-profit settings including, but not limited to; schools, community health and social care settings, community groups, housing associations, charities and local groups.

 If you have already received a Get Togethers small grant you are unable to apply again, but if you have community partners you can work with to hold more Get Togethers, your partners are able to apply.
 We are currently taking applications in the following areas: